laro/Cone/README.md

 - Namespaces fully lowercase
     - Standard namespace `cone`~~, `c1` ~~
     - I am not sure about this, I don't think it's important.
-But this helps to differentiate between classes and namepsaces.
+But this helps to differentiate between classes and namespaces.

 ## Arithmetic Types